icopy-site/awesome-cn/docs/awesome/awesome-data-engineering.md

   - [Snappydata](https://github.com/SnappyDataInc/snappydata) - SnappyData: OLTP + OLAP Database built on Apache Spark.
   - [TimescaleDB](https://www.timescale.com/) - Built as an extension on top of PostgreSQL, TimescaleDB is a time-series SQL database providing fast analytics, scalability, with automated data management on a proven storage engine.

+## Data Comparison

+- [datacompy](https://github.com/capitalone/datacompy) - DataComPy is a Python library that facilitates the comparison of two DataFrames in pandas, Polars, Spark and more.
+The library goes beyond basic equality checks by providing detailed insights into discrepancies at both row and column levels.

 ## Data Ingestion

 - [Kafka](https://kafka.apache.org/) - Publish-subscribe messaging rethought as a distributed commit log.